PrEP Quick Guide

 Can PrEP medications affect HIV test results?

 Yes.
 Antiretroviral exposure can impact viral replication dynamics and the body’s immune response to HIV infection, therefore standard screening algorithm results may be difficult to interpret.
-This phenomenon can occur with either oral or injectable PrEP, but appears to be more common with LA-CAB.
-Therefore, the CDC recommends co-testing with a standard HIV Ag/Ab assay and HIV RNA test to monitor for new HIV infection among people on PrEP.
+This phenomenon can occur with either oral or injectable PrEP, but appears to be most common with LA-CAB.
+The 2021 CDC guidelines recommend co-testing with a standard HIV Ag/Ab assay and HIV RNA test to monitor for new HIV infections among people on PrEP.
+Other guidelines differ in their recommendations for laboratory monitoring.
+Providers seeking individualized support to review and implement testing recommendations are welcome to call the NCCC PrEPline.

 What is the risk of emergent HIV drug resistance if someone acquires HIV while on PrEP?

 With oral PrEP, most cases of drug resistance have occurred in people with undiagnosed HIV at the time of PrEP initiation.
-Rare cases of “breakthrough” infection with HIV drug resistance have been observed despite optimal dosing and adherence; this most commonly involves transmitted HIV drug resistance.
-For LA-CAB, while the likelihood of breakthrough HIV acquisition with on-time injections is extremely low, risk of emergent HIV drug resistance may be relatively high.
-This likely reflects ongoing – but waning – PrEP medication exposure after HIV infection is established (see above regarding LA-CAB “tail phase”).
+Rare cases of “breakthrough” infection with HIV drug resistance have been observed despite optimal oral medication dosing and adherence; this most commonly involves transmitted HIV drug resistance.
+For LA-CAB and LEN, while the likelihood of breakthrough HIV acquisition with on-time injections is extremely low, risk of emergent HIV drug resistance may be relatively high.
+This may reflect suboptimal medication levels and other factors; studies are ongoing to better understand why and how breakthrough infections and emergent drug resistance occur among people using long-acting injectable PrEP.

 Are there any major drug-drug interactions with PrEP medications?